MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-simulate-remote-network.md

 1. From the Azure portal, browse to **Virtual network gateways**.
 1. Select **Create**.
-1. Provide your virtual network gateway with a **Name**.
-1. Select the appropriate region.
+1. Provide your virtual network gateway with a **Name** and select the appropriate region.
 1. Select the **Virtual network** created in the previous section.
 1. Create a **Public IP address** and provide it with descriptive name.
    - **OPTIONAL**: If you want a secondary IPsec tunnel, under the **SECOND PUBLIC IP ADDRESS** section, create another public IP address and give it a name.
 In this case, you need to create two device links in the Microsoft Entra admin center.